 Patch Generation is required to enable known stimulus colours to be sent to the display being calibrated, enabling the probe to take readings and allow LightSpace DPS to compare the measured values with the actual target vales for the required colour space.
 For most calibration work the HDMI output from the LightSpace CMS laptop is perfect from this, as it enables Closed-Loop (the probe and patch generator are both under LightSpace CMS control) measurements.
 More information can be read on the Direct HDMI for Display Profiling page.

-If it is desired to use an external Patch Generator, and a purchased license for LightSpace CMS is being used, LightSpace CMS is compatible with many different systems, from the IS-mini, to Resolve, Scratch, and Mistika, as well as the Lumagen and Prisma LUT Boxes, DVDO Test Patch Generator, and madVR HTPC system, plus many others.
+If it is desired to use an external Patch Generator, and a purchased license for LightSpace CMS is being used, LightSpace CMS is compatible with many different systems, from the IS-mini, to Resolve, Scratch, and Mistika, as well as the Lumagen and Prisma LUT Boxes, DVDO Test Patch Generator, the Raspberry Pi based PGenerator, and madVR HTPC system, plus many others.
 See the Tips & Tricks pages for more info.

 Calibration Discs can be used as an alternative to patch generator, specifically with the DIP mode (Display Independent Profiling)capability of LightSpace CMS, which enables the calibration disc to automatically play the correct colour patches as required for LightSpace CMS profiling, as well as providing a plethora of alternative Test Pattern images.
 We recommend the use of Ted's LightSpace CMS Calibration Disc.